furjac/FG_Torrents/README.md

 # FG_Torrents

-Welcome to **FG_Torrents**, your ultimate tool for fetching and downloading various files from the depths of the internet using torrents.
+Welcome to **FG_Torrents**, your ultimate tool for downloading any files from the depths of the internet using torrents. very powerful tool can download anything use it at your own risk

 <p align="center">
   <a href="https://github.com/furjac/FG_Torrents">